 The marine park zoning accommodates most forms of coastal recreation.
-Motorised water sports are not allowed in SZs, but the location and size of the SZs in the FHMP should result in negligible impacts on these activities.
-Recreational fishing continues to be accommodated within the FHMP (see Section 10.2.7).
+Motorised water sports are not allowed in SZs, but the location and size of the SZs in the LYPMP should result in negligible impacts on these activities.
+Recreational fishing continues to be accommodated within the LYPMP (see Section 10.2.7).

-Some recreational activities such as scuba diving may be enhanced inside SZs (due to larger and more abundant fish).
-The SZs suitable for diving on subtidal reef within the FHMP are in remote locations, which limit the number of people able to benefit from them.
+Some recreational activities such as scuba diving may be enhanced inside SZs (due to larger and more abundant fish), but there are no SZs in the LYPMP where this is predicted to occur.
 Indicators of recreational use include participation rates and the numbers of boat registrations/licences.